-ESRI Collector for ArcGIS running on a Mesa 3 or Mesa 2 unit with Windows may encounter a system clock issue that can prevent GPS data collection as described at the following web page.
+ESRI Collector for ArcGIS running on a Mesa 3 or Mesa 2 unit with Windows may encounter a system clock issue that can prevent GPS data collection as described on the following web page.

-If the solutions at that web page do not help, you could also try performing a Hard Reset on the Mesa by tapping on Start > Power > Shut Down, wait until the screen and red LED turn off (which can take a minute), hold the hardware Power button for 20 seconds, release the button then attach wall charger, briefly press the Power button again, wait for the unit to complete boot, move to an outdoor open sky location, and then test ESRI Collector for ArcGIS again.
+If the solutions on that web page do not help, you could also try performing a Hard Reset on the Mesa by tapping on Start > Power > Shut Down, wait until the screen and red LED turn off (which can take a minute), hold the hardware Power button for 20 seconds, release the button then attach wall charger, briefly press the Power button again, wait for the unit to complete boot, move to an outdoor open sky location, and then test ESRI Collector for ArcGIS again.

 Article from 3 May 2018

 It has been reported that setting up the ESRI Collector for ArcGIS software for use with the integrated GPS on the Mesa should be fairly intuitive similar to as described at the top of the following web page.

 Some Mesa 2 units may need to have a group policy be removed as described at this web page.